The Ostroff Group is now part of Amplify Partners

 Her consulting practice focuses on executive coaching, board governance and facilitation, and strategic planning.
 She works locally, nationally and internationally and is able to serve in English, French and Hebrew.
 Linda was educated at McGill University, where she obtained BSW and MSW degrees.

 Amplify Consultant Karen Kolodny brings to Amplify Partners more than 20 years of senior professional and lay experience in the nonprofit sector.
-Most recently, Karen served as CEO of the JCC of Mid-Westchester, where the community created the Karen Kolodny Center for Jewish Culture, Heritage and Diversity, honoring her dedication to Jewish culture, community and interfaith collaboration.
+Most recently, Karen became a Chartered Advisor in Philanthropy.
+Previously, she served as CEO of the JCC of Mid-Westchester, where the community created the Karen Kolodny Center for Jewish Culture, Heritage and Diversity, honoring her dedication to Jewish culture, community and interfaith collaboration.

-She has worked as a practicing attorney in both the USA and Canada, in both the private and public sectors, and was Director of Legal Affairs at New York’s 92nd Street Y. Previously, Karen worked as a lawyer in the Trade Negotiations Office for the Government of Canada, as a negotiator of the U.S.-Canada Free Trade Agreement, and as a Law Clerk for Canada’s Supreme Court.
+She has worked as a practicing attorney in both the USA and Canada, in both the private and public sectors, and was Director of Media & Technology and Director of Legal Affairs at New York’s 92nd Street Y. Karen is licensed to practice law in the State of New York.

 Karen brings special expertise to the business and technology side of nonprofits.
 She has lived in Montreal, Ottawa, New York, Brussels, Prague, and now Jackson, Wyoming, all cities where she became actively involved in the local Jewish communities.